Reference documentation for deal.II version Git a0ed999 2017-04-23 20:28:47 -0600

-Now, here comes the declaration of the main class and of various other things below it.
-As mentioned in the introduction, almost all of this has been copied verbatim from step-8, so we only comment on the few things that are different.
+The first real part of the program is the declaration of the main class.
+As mentioned in the introduction, almost all of this has been copied verbatim from step-8, so we only comment on the few differences between the two tutorials.
 There is one (cosmetic) change in that we let

-The next change is that we have to declare a variable that indicates the MPI communicator over which we are supposed to distribute our computations.
-Note that if this is a sequential job without support by MPI, then PETSc provides some dummy type for
+The first change is that we have to declare a variable that indicates the MPI communicator over which we are supposed to distribute our computations.

 Then we have two variables that tell us where in the parallel world we are.
 The first of the following variables,

-this_mpi_process, indicates which is the number of the present process within this space of processes.
-The latter variable will have a unique value for each process between zero and (less than)
+this_mpi_process, indicates which is the number of the present process within this space of processes (in MPI language, this corresponds to the rank of the process).
+The latter will have a unique value for each process between zero and (less than)

 n_mpi_processes.
 If this program is run on a single machine without MPI support, then their values are